nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Merge two notes in the specified index into one note.
 * The two notes that are merged are deleted.
+* The file name will be the content of the note itself.
+Also, it can be found in the `data` folder of the `Dictionote`.

 Examples:
-* `mergenote 2 5` Merges the note in the second and fifth position.
+* `converttxtnote 2` Converts the second note in the list into a text file.

 #### Show a note : `shownote`